6 Ways to Jump-Start Your Online Business

 1. Build a better and faster website

 Your website will be the first thing people see when they visit, and it’s how prospects and customers will know who you are.
-If your website is poorly designed or not optimized for mobile devices, then you’re missing out on a lot of traffic.
+If your website is poorly designed or not optimized for mobile devices, you’re missing out on a lot of traffic.
 You can also lose interested visitors because of navigation difficulties and disorganized pages.

 A slow-loading site is frustrating for web surfers, which is why you should invest in designing a fast-loading site that gives users an easy browsing experience.
 A clean layout makes it easier for clients to get around and look at other products while keeping content organized helps retain visitor interest.
 Google’s page experience update (which is the update that rewards fast-loading sites) has prompted many business owners to modernize their websites, so you are losing out on traffic if you have not already.